anushka209/Employee-Salary-Prediction-Model/README.md

 The Salary Prediction project is a machine learning application designed to predict an individual's salary based on experience and interview score.

 ## Key Features:
-Predictive Modeling,
+Predictive Modeling

-Data Preprocessing,
+Data Preprocessing

-Feature Engineering,
+Feature Engineering

-Model Evaluation,
+Model Evaluation

-Interactive Interface,
+Interactive Interface

 Scalable and Extensible.

 #### Technologies Used: